godotengine/godot-docs/classes/class_theme.rst

 - void **copy_default_theme** **(** **)**

-Sets the Theme's values to a copy of the default theme values.
+Sets the theme's values to a copy of the default theme values.

 ----